-Emma Lou’s Homemade Kitchen cooked frozen dog food receives the Advisor’s top rating of 5 stars.
+Emma Lou’s Homemade Kitchen refrigerated dog food receives the Advisor’s top rating of 5 stars.

-The Emma Lou’s Homemade Kitchen product line includes 4 cooked-then-frozen dog foods.
+The Emma Lou’s Homemade Kitchen product line includes 4 refrigerated dog foods.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

 - Emma Lou’s Turkey and Quinoa [A]

 - Emma Lou’s Beef and Quinoa (4.5 stars) [A]